 If we pay dividends to our shareholders, we also will be required to pay dividends to Nodak Mutual Group, unless Nodak Mutual Group elects to waive the receipt of dividends.
 Because the Mutual Holding Company has no current plans to utilize any cash dividends that it may receive from us, we anticipate that the Mutual Holding Company will waive its right to receive substantially all of the dividends that are paid to it by us or immediately return substantially all of such funds to us as an equity contribution.
-Because the board of directors of the Mutual Holding Company includes persons who are not members of our board of directors, we cannot provide any assurance, however, that the Mutual Holding Company will take such action with respect to every cash dividend that we may declare.
+Because the board of directors of the Mutual Holding Company will take such action with respect to every cash dividend that we may declare.
 If we are unable to obtain a commitment from the board of directors of the Mutual Holding Company that it will waive its right to receive any cash dividend that we intend to declare or that it will return the funds from such dividend to the Company as an equity contribution, our board of directors may decide not to declare a cash dividend.